 As I got older, kimchi became a very acquired taste.
 It has a very sour-like flavor that your palette has to be ready for.
 After eating it a few times, I decided that I HAD to learn how to make it myself!
 This recipe for homemade kimchi is foolproof, and addicting.

 Pre-cooked, (even day before), rice works best for any sort of frying.
-If you don’t have any, don’t worry, just whip up some rice and go from there.
-I’ve created this dish with white and brown rice, even quinoa at some point!
-I’m telling you, this is a sure fire food at any time of the day.
+If you don't have any, don't worry, just whip up some rice and go from there.
+I have created this dish with white and brown rice, even quinoa at some point!
+Believe me, this is a sure fire food at any time of the day.
 It is super simple and quick to make.